AbidbinAzhar/Vehicle-Price-predictor/README.md

 # Vehicle-Price-predictor
-Craeted a Used Vehicle Price Recommendor with python.
+Created a Used Vehicle Price Recommendor with python.
 It fetches the resonable price of used vehicles from the dataset.